1. Those who got right on it updated their policies and sent out emails to their followers

-It all seems very complicated and scary but the main thing is that is that you have to be very transparent and ethical with any personal data you process.
-It’s like when you find out your neighbour is pregnant and her husband isn’t the father – it’s not cool to pop that info on Facebook is it?
-The same thing applies with your customer data.
+It all seems very complicated and scary but the main thing is that you have to be very transparent and ethical with any personal data you process.
+It’s like when you find out your neighbour is pregnant and her husband isn’t the father – it’s not cool to pop that info on Facebook, is it?
+The same thing applies to your customer data.
 Here are some things you need to consider.

-– Firstly, understand what data you’re collecting.
-Are you collecting names, email addresses, banking details?
+Are you collecting names, email addresses, or banking details?
 Is that information considered sensitive, like are you asking for a person’s health history?
 Learn about your data sources, where and how long it is stored, and how it is used.

 Review and update your security processes